TCFD Response

 3. Participation in industry groups and joint research |

 In addition, the Tokyo Seimitsu Group is the industry’s only manufacturer of semiconductor manufacturing equipment that also has measurement technologies.
-By incorporating measuring equipment into semiconductor manufacturing equipment, it is possible to carry out more accurate inspection and processing, providing unique value.
-We expect synergies between the two businesses through this initiative to amount to sales of around 13 billion yen by 2025.
+By incorporating measuring instruments into semiconductor manufacturing equipment, it is possible to carry out more accurate inspection and processing, providing unique value.

 Opportunities in the Precision Measuring Instrument Business Related to Climate Change